-- Then, you can choose to tweet the message using the "Social Media" section.
+- Then, you can choose to tweet the message using the "Share to Twitter" dropdown.
 To do so, select your connected Twitter account from the drop-down menu.

 Note: You can also choose to not tweet this message (useful if you set a Twitter account as your default), or even add a new Twitter account from this menu.
 Adding a new Twitter account works the same way here as it does on the "List Settings" page.

-- Once complete, click the "Apply" button and proceed with the scheduling of your broadcast.
+- Once complete, proceed with the scheduling of your broadcast.